swpark0413/swpark0413.github.io/content/authors/admin/_index.md

 I am an Assistant Professor in the Department of Statistics at Sookmyung Women’s University.
 Prior to joining the university, I worked as a Senior Engineer at Samsung SDS.

-I received my Ph.D. in Statistics from Seoul National University under the supervision of Professor Jaeyong Lee.
-I earned my Bachelor’s degree in Economics and Applied Statistics (double major) from Yonsei University, Mirae Campus.
+I received my Ph.D. in Statistics from Seoul National University under the supervision of Professor [Jaeyong Lee](https://jylee749.wordpress.com/).
+I earned my Bachelor’s degree in Economics and Applied Statistics (double major) from Yonsei University, Mirae campus.

 My research interests lie at the intersection of Bayesian statistics and deep learning, with a particular focus on modeling tabular and time-series data.
 I have expertise in nonparametric Bayesian methods, synthetic data generation, time-series anomaly detection, and missing data analysis.
 My current work involves developing deep learning approaches for insider threat detection, as well as exploring high-dimensional statistical methods and dimension reduction techniques, such as the envelope models.